ryan3738/bellingham3d-frontend/readme.md

 ## Server Side Rendering with Next.js

-Next.js allows for choosing between Server Side Rendering and Static Page Generation on a page-by-page basis.
-This project uses SSR so that products and inventory can be up to date.
+This project uses server side rendering so that products and inventory can be up to date.
 On the server, the application grabs the data it needs and renders the html to the client.
 The application interacts with Apollo’s cache and awaits results from the database.

 ## Integration with Stripe API for Customer Checkout